-An Eco Friendly Christmas Tree
+1. Be Eco with your Christmas Tree

 It’s the ultimate Christmas decoration and British people buy more than 10 million of them every year.
 But what is a Christmas tree’s carbon footprint, and should you buy natural or plastic?

 In landfill, away from oxygen the tree decomposes and produces methane, a greenhouse gas that contributes to global warming.
 Conversely, the CO2 footprint of a plastic tree is in its production and transportation (the majority are produced in China).
 It is said 10 years of use is required to ensure a plastic tree has a lower environmental impact than a natural tree.

-The CO2 footprint of each tree option
+The CO2 footprint of each tree option:

-A natural tree that is incinerated or composted equates to 12 car miles.
+- a natural tree that is incinerated or composted equates to 12 car miles;

-A natural tree that is put to landfill equates to 54 car miles.
+- a natural tree that is put to landfill equates to 54 car miles;

-A plastic tree that is put to landfill after 10 years equates to 135 car miles.
+- a plastic tree that is put to landfill after 10 years equates to 135 car miles.

 What about a Rental tree?